Leading NTU to global distinction: Professor Bertil Andersson

 Prof Andersson was appointed NTU's first Provost in April 2007 following a rigorous selection process that included a review of distinguished candidates from around the world.
 He accepted the position at NTU following a visit to the university in 2006 as a member of the Scientific Advisory Board of the National Research Foundation, set up by former Deputy Prime Minister Dr Tony Tan in 2006 to advise the Singapore government on its R&D strategy.
 "I was deeply impressed with the university's achievements and promise," he said, adding that NTU could produce a Nobel Prize winner "with the right investments".

 By fostering dialogue among colleges and schools, Prof Andersson has also helped to promote greater interdisciplinarity on campus, necessary to better address urgent challenges that will require expertise on many fronts.
 Under an ambitious campus master plan, the university landscape and infrastructure is being transformed to encourage faculty and students of different disciplines to come together to create new knowledge.

 Driver of Singapore's medical school

-A Visiting Professor and Fellow of Imperial College London, Prof Andersson has been the key driver of Singapore’s new medical school jointly established by NTU and Imperial College London.
+A Visiting Professor and Fellow of Imperial College London, Prof Andersson has been the key driver of Singapore's medical school jointly established by NTU and Imperial College London.
 The school received philanthropic support of S$400 million, inclusive of enhanced government matching, within months of its establishment in Singapore and was named the Lee Kong Chian School of Medicine.
 It enrolled its first batch of students in 2013, and has a campus in Novena, Singapore's medical district.

-In Singapore, he serves on the Governing Board of the Singapore Centre on Environmental Life Sciences Engineering, and is a Board member of A*STAR Singapore, the government agency in charge of national scientific research and development.
+In Singapore, he serves on the Governing Board of the Singapore Centre for Environmental Life Sciences Engineering, and is a Board member of A*STAR Singapore, the government agency in charge of national scientific research and development.

 Prof Andersson received his BSc and MSc at Umeå University, Sweden, before completing his PhD and DSc at Lund University, Sweden.
 Continuing his teaching and research duties at Stockholm University in 1986, Prof Andersson served first as Head of the Department of Biochemistry, then as Dean of the Faculty of Chemical Sciences from 1996 to 1999.